KILDWICK CE VC PRIMARY SCHOOL

 Class teachers, classroom support assistants and midday supervisors are encouraged to value children’s efforts regularly.

 In the Friday good work Collective Worship, three certificates and awards are given to individuals in each class.
-The awards are made for good work, showing positive aspects of our core values, good behaviour or for any other achievement.
+The awards are linked to our school vision and are awarded for Learning to Live, Living to Love and Loving to Learn.

 There will be occasions when action is needed to rectify/respond to misbehaviour.
 The severity of response will be dependent on the seriousness of the misbehaviour, the individual child, frequency of the misbehaviour and the circumstances involved.